Creating a new character

 Some important things to note regarding using pawns on the Morpheus Platform

-• CrowdAnimInstance: This should be changed if you change the Anim Class used by your pawn.
+• CrowdAnimInstance: If one is provided, it will change the Anim Instance Class used by the crowd to animate the character.
+If left null, it will use the one from your LOD0 actor.
 It doesn't have to match, but generally makes the most sense to match, to ensure animations are consistent.

 • AnimNameToSequence: This is a mapping of animation montages that can run on the animated crowd.
-The can be triggered via e.g. JM_MontageComponent::PlayMontageByName(MontageName).
-If you want to add montages that you expect to play on the crowd, they will need to be added here.
+They can be triggered via e.g. JM_MontageComponent::PlayMontageByName(MontageName).
+If you want to add montages that you expect to play on the crowd, they will need to be added either here, or on the pawn itself (in their GetAnimaNameToSequenceMap).
+For more details, see Crowd Animation

 • NumCustomDataFloats/NumCustomDataFloatsPerMesh: Intended only for specialist use.
 We advise leaving these unchanged.